How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 The absence of eye contact is just a different way of coping, a different strategy for navigating the moment.
 Some dogs need connection when they're uncertain.
 Others need space.
 Both are valid.
 Both deserve respect.

-When they gaze repeatedly at both you and a stranger, they may be struggling with worry, unsure who to rely on, hyperaware of social cues, or looking for someone to regulate with.
+When they gaze repeatedly at both you and a stranger, they may be:

 In the end, your dog's gaze is not a behaviour to train.
 It is a feeling to understand.
 And when we understand it, we deepen the bond that helps both species feel more secure, more connected, and more able to navigate the world together.